likeajumprope/Tutorial_normative_modelling/README.md

 # Normative modelling using the pcntoolkit - the what, when and why

-This repository contains written instructions, links to code, and data used for the (virtual) Machine Learning/Normative Modeling Practical at the [Computational Psychiatry Course](https://www.translationalneuromodeling.org/cpcourse/) 2024.
+This repository contains written instructions, links to code, and data for a tutorial on normative modelling.
 The slides accomanying this tutorial can be found [here].

+It is based on the (virtual) Machine Learning/Normative Modeling Practical at the [Computational Psychiatry Course](https://www.translationalneuromodeling.org/cpcourse/) 2024.

 ## Overview tutorial
 In this tutorial you will learn: